-Medical Review for September, 1886.
-I extract the fol-ling as the words of one of the september upon field of nathological anatomy.
-That to him it was reason to suppose that the human being was support that he is built in continued, in a construct out of the line in the l very asperate cell tell be considered e creat immortal part.
+Medical Review for September, 1878, I extract the fol-Medical Review for September, 1878, I extract the fol-leging as the words of one of the greatest scholars upon the field of pathological anatomy: "That to him it was as reasonable to suppose that every human being was possessed of an interior number of immortal souls, as to suppose that he had only one.
+Every separate cell that the brain contained, might as well be considered a small soul, as to aggragate them into one mass, and construct out of the whole one great immortal part.
 He believed that the immortal part of man was the same as the immortal part of a match.
 When you burn the latter, carbonic acid remains.
-After death our bodies undergo a slower form of combustion, and the carbonic acid, that is the result of this process, never is or can be destroyed."
-The name of this man so earnest, so positive, is authority upon all else per-taining to the human body.
+After death our bodies undergo a slower form of combustion, and ourn the latter, carbonic acid remains.
+After death our bodies undergo a slower form of combustion, and the carbonic acid, that is the result of this process, never is or can be destroyed.
+The name of this man so earnest, so positive, is authority upon all else pertaining to the human body.
 He lectures to the profession from all parts of the world.
-He with the aid of knife and microscope has made the nature of the human body a study of a life-time, yet he, like all others. era, has never yet discovered the soul.
+He with the aid of knife and microscope has made the nature of the of knife and microscope has made the nature of the human body a study of a life-time, yet he, like all others, has never yet discovered the sout.
 His name is Rokitansky, of Vienna.

-Phrenology also proves the dependence of mind ("spirit") upon the quality and quantity of brain, matter or organism, and has never yet announced to the world its discovery of mind without brain.
-He says that as the "bumps" so the "spirits" All beings act out their nature as forced upon them or caused by their physical organism, and observation proves its truth.
-Also that as the body grows old and decays, the spirit declines with it.
+Phrenelogy also proves the dependence of mind ("spirit") upon the quality and quantity of brain, matter or organism, and has never yet announced to the world its discovery of mind without brain.
+He says that as the "bumps" so the "spirits" All beings act out their nature as forced upon them or caused by their physical organism. physical organism, and observation proves its truth.

+Also that as the body grows old and decays, the spirit

 Death ensues.
 The eyes are closed and the body goes back to dust "from whence it came."

 Now you say when the eyes that saw, and the ears that heard, and the mouth that spoke, and the brain which caused emotions and memories, are annihilated in form and have assumed other shape; that still, somewhere in space, a "spirit" floats or exists, who can see without eyes, hear without ears, and speak without organs of speech, who can also remember and reflect, as when in possession of a brain.
-That although the body, the sum and total of its known identity, every grain of it lies in its coffin, soon to be absorbed by the chemical forces of matter, another duplicate body identical in shape, size and looks, with the same characteristics, memories, etc., is floating off somewhere in the realms of space.
+That although the body, the sum-and total of its known identity, every grain of it lies in its coffin, soon to be absorbed by the chemical forms. ical forces of matter, another duplicate body identical in shape, size and looks, with the same characteristics, memories, etc., is floating off somewhere in the real us of space.
 Can this be so?
 Imagine it!
 Realize it.
 Can the music-box play sweet airs and the clock indicate time, when all that composed their structure is scattered to the winds of heaven?